beeldengeluid/labs/_research/ai-in-media.markdown

 - name:
   url:
 publications:
-  Title: On the effects of using speech transcripts and subtitles to detect topic
-    shifts in news broadcasts, Sahra Mohamed (2020)
+- title: On the effects of using speech transcripts and subtitles to detect topic shifts in news broadcasts, Sahra Mohamed (2020)
   url:
 ---